aaronr7734/team-8-project/reports/report-11.md

 ### **Jessica**:

 ### **Chase**:
 This week I primarily focused on the deliverable.
 I was assigned to testing along with Aaron and so we wrote multiple tests for the multiple different classes and tested their functionality.
 This proved to be more difficult than I thought, as we ran into a few errors while testing and had trouble with the testing environment.
-That being said, we were able to test our code and iron out the bugs we found.
-I wrote the tests for notifications and categories.
+This led to us not being able to fully test all aspects of the code.
+That being said, we were able to test the majority our code and iron out the bugs we found.
+I wrote the tests for notifications and categories and committed these changes to Aaron's branch so we could better collaborate.
 On top of this, I discussed our plans for the deliverable and the report with the entirety of the group as well as helped decide future backend endeavors.
 Overall I believe this was a productive yet challenging week.

 ### **Jennie**: